-Learning Assessments focus on ascertaining a student’s levels of attainment in the core areas of Literacy and Numeracy, and are carried out by one of our educational assessors, Helene Jones or Juliet Stoker.
-Drawing on their qualifications and experience, Helene and Juliet are able to determine the level of the student in key areas as well as their level relative to others of their age and stage at school.
+Learning Assessments focus on ascertaining a student’s levels of attainment in the core areas of Literacy and Numeracy, and are carried out by one of our educational assessors, Juliet Stoker.
+Drawing on her qualifications and experience, Juliet is able to determine the level of the student in key areas as well as their level relative to others of their age and stage at school.

 To ensure the Learning Assessment is carried out efficiently, we aim to find out as much relevant information about the student in question as possible beforehand using a Pre-Assessment Questionnaire.
 Once this is filled in, our assessors are then able to go into the assessment with a foundation of prior knowledge in advance of investigating the needs of the student further.